bumblebee-guild/dkp-bid-view/README.md

 window open and show you that a bid is going on.
 The next messages are different bids by players BidderOne, BidderTwo and StupidBidder.
 The addon will show an ordered list of the valid bids only and ignore any noise.
-And the last message by LootMaster
+And the last message by LootMaster closes the bid which causes the DKP Bid View window to disappear.

+### Message Formats

 The recognized message formats can be altered, though!
 This can be done via the addon's configuration UI.
 It can be found under Interface Options -> AddOns -> DKP Bid View.
 Under